cwerner1/Tiny-Tiny-RSS/home.md

     [MySQL](http://www.mysql.com) (**InnoDB is required**, MyISAM will
     not work).
 (WARNING: as of 2015.08.24 using mysql 5.7 with tt-rss may cause problems)

-You can use either database, but PostgreSQL should run tt-rss faster.
+You can use either database, PostgreSQL however should generally run tt-rss faster.

 Download
 ========